stringbean/scala-sbt.org/src/paradox/developing-sbt/coding-guidelines.md

 Avoid defining implicit converters in companion objects and package objects.

-Suppose the IO module introduces a `URL` enrichment called `RichURI`, and LibraryManagement introduces a `String` enrichment called `GroupID` (for `ModuleID` syntax).
+Suppose the IO module introduces a `URL` enrichment called `RichURI` and LibraryManagement introduces a `String` enrichment called `GroupID` (for `ModuleID` syntax).
 These implicit conversions should be defined in an object named `syntax` in the respective package:

 ```scala
 package sbt.io